655th Engineer Topographic Battalion: Post VE Day activities

 Surveying and map production in connection with the Occupation of Germany continued after the end of World War II in Europe (VE Day).

 On May 18, 1945, while in the vicinity of Bremen, Germany one of the survey party's vehicles hit a concealed mine wounding four men, the first casualties of the unit.
 As the American Zone was established, the unit relocated to it in Kirchhain, Germany, while surveying work continued.

 On June 15, 1945, as the Battalion began preparing for redeployment to the Pacific Theater, control for the 655th moved from the Ninth US Army to the Seventh Army.
 On June 25, 1945, the Battalion traveled again by train in "Forty and Eights" boxcars, and arrived in Camp Baltimore, near Suippes, France on June 28, 1945.
 Upon arrival, the Battalion was relieved of Seventh US Army control and assigned to Assembly Area Command.

-On July 10, 1945, the Unit prepared and dispatched the press trucks and photo making equipment to the Marseilles Port for disembarkation to the Pacific, and the personnel were at readiness for embarkation to the Pacific by August 20, 1945.
+On July 10, 1945, the unit prepared and dispatched the press trucks and photo making equipment to the Marseilles Port for disembarkation to the Pacific, and the personnel were at readiness for embarkation to the Pacific by August 20, 1945.
 The troops began orientation on Japan and Japanese Tactics.

-On August 5, 1945, the unit organizational equipment, less what was to accompany the troops on board ship, was loaded on trains in Suippes, France for shipment to the staging area in Arles, France.
+On August 5, 1945, the unit organizational equipment, except for what was to accompany the troops on board ship, was loaded on trains in Suippes, France for shipment to the staging area in Arles, France.

 Postwar activities

 The sudden end of the war in the Pacific brought a halt to the Battalion's embarkation.
 The Battalion remained in the Camp Baltimore Assembly Area for several months while its planned deployment continued to change.
 Originally the unit expected to be redeployed directly to the Pacific, then it was planned for the unit to be transferred to the States and then redeployed to the Pacific, and finally it was decided that the unit would remain as occupational troops.
 On October 6, 1945, GIs with 45 VE Day points or more were moved towards discharge, while those with fewer points were subject to transfer to service as occupational personnel.
 Passes to Paris and other areas were freely given to the occupational personnel while they awaited further orders.

 As the Battalion shifted to its occupational force role, its control was transferred to the Third Army.
 On October 10, 1945, the unit moved to Fulda, Germany.
-Its new function focused on producing Berlin town and other GSGS maps, with greater detail on places, names, and coordinates.
+Its new function focused on producing maps of Berlin and other towns, with greater detail on places, names, and coordinates.
 Because most of its original mapmaking and printing equipment had been shipped out, replacement press and photographic equipment had to be re-requisitioned and reinstalled.